WizWorksInc/DragonArchiver/DEVELOPMENT.md

 - We follow the Clean Code Philosophy and you should too!
 As such when naming variables or writing code what is happening should make logical sense from just a glance.
 So name your variables robustly and write code that is easy to read!
 - If you ever are lost or confused don't be afraid to ask for help!

+These guidelines are mostly suggestions not requirements but failure to follow the guide lines could lead to your Pull Request getting declined or asked for changes.
+So generally it is in your best interest to follow these guidelines to the best of your ability!

 ## Building